TonyAssi/ImageSearch/README.md

 # Image Search with Text
 Use text to search for images in folder.
-Create a custom image classification model with a few lines of code.
-This module scrapes images, formats and uploads the image dataset to 🤗, and trains a 🤗 model.
-Built on top of 🤗 Transformers and 🤗 Datasets.
+Built with 🤗 Transformers and 🤗 Datasets.

 ## Installation
 ```bash